A simple summer edit that makes a big splash!💦

 Deposit Photos is a premium site Tara personally uses.
-It is required to pay for each image or packages.
+Unfortunately, it is required to pay for each image or package.
 But don't worry.
 There is a TON of free stock sites available.

 Setting the scene

 You can choose any scene or other aquatic creature you wish.
-Maybe a field of flowers, emerging from the surface of the moon or even a backcountry road verses payment?
+Maybe a field of flowers emerging from the moon's surface or even a backcountry road versus payment?
 The techniques learned in this tutorial have a wide range of uses.

 Make a Big Splash!

-Here you will select around the whale to pick up the splash and background water around the whale.
-Copy (command C) and Paste (command V) the whale onto the road and insert a bounding box (comment T) enables us to move him.
+Here you will select to pick up the splash and background water around the whale.
+Next, copy (command C) and Paste (command V) the whale onto the road and insert a bounding box (comment T) to enable us to move him.

 Brushing our way to clean lines

-Next, after applying a mask on our whale and with a hard black brush, we want to clean up the perimeter.
-Take your time brushing around to make the lines nice and straight.
+Next, after applying a mask on our whale and a hard black brush, we want to clean up the perimeter.
+Again, take your time brushing around to make the lines nice and straight.